Jonathan Shaw (politician)

-Jonathan Rowland Shaw (born 3 June 1966) is a British Labour Party politician who served as the Member of Parliament for Chatham and Aylesford from 1997 to 2010.
-He also served in the Government as the Minister for Disabled People from 2008 to 2010.
-He is currently the CEO of Policy Connect.
+Jonathan Rowland Shaw (born 3 June 1966) is a British Labour Party politician who served as the member of parliament for Chatham and Aylesford from 1997 to 2010.
+He also served in the Government as the minister for disabled people from 2008 to 2010.
+He was the CEO of Policy Connect and currently serves on the board.
+He chairs the Blackthorn Trust.

 Early life

 Shaw was educated at Vinters Boys' School, West Kent College and Bromley College.

 Parliamentary career

 A former member of Rochester-upon-Medway City Council, Shaw was first elected to the House of Commons at the 1997 general election; which resulted in a nationwide landslide for the Labour Party.
 He was re-elected in 2001, with a majority of 4,340 votes and again in 2005; with a reduced majority of 2,332 votes.

-Shaw served as Parliamentary Private Secretary to Ruth Kelly as Secretary of State for Education and Skills in 2005–06.
-He was also an Assistant Government Whip in 2006–07, prior to joining The Department for Environment, Food and Rural Affairs as Minister for Fisheries.
+Shaw served as Parliamentary Private Secretary to Ruth Kelly as secretary of state for education and skills in 2005–06.
+He was also an assistant government whip in 2006–07, prior to joining The Department for Environment, Food and Rural Affairs as minister for Fisheries.

 Shaw served as a member of the Commons Environmental Audit Select Committee (1997–2001), and the Education and Skills Select Committee (2001–05).
-In July 2007, Shaw was appointed Minister for the South East of England.
+In July 2007, Shaw was appointed minister for the South East of England.

-Following a Cabinet reshuffle in October 2008, Shaw was moved to the DWP, becoming a Parliamentary Under-Secretary of State for Work and Pensions, and Minister for Disabled People, replacing Anne McGuire, while retaining his position as Minister for the South East.
+Following a cabinet reshuffle in October 2008, Shaw was moved to the DWP, becoming a parliamentary under-secretary of state for work and pensions, and minister for disabled people, replacing Anne McGuire, while retaining his position as minister for the South East.